dp-rho/GPUrun/README.md

 mean diff estimated vs actual: 0.0338725403017393
 ```

-This is a rather unimpressive performance improvement, especially considering the compile time, however, this model's dimensions do not tend to benefit from massively parallel computation.
+This is a rather unimpressive improvement, especially considering the compile time, however, modeling this data does not tend to benefit from massively parallel computation.
+In GPUrun's implementation, the dimension of an expression being **less than** `THREADS_PER_BLOCK` (set to 256 by default, but can be changed as desired) times the number of SMs available on the utilized GPU means that any excess threads are idling and performing no useful computation.
+There are many such expressions in our code with the provided `parameter_size` and `observation_size`.
+Additionally, R's native implementation constantly reallocating memory for each new expression has much less relative cost with such small data.
 Consider instead `observation_size = 20000` and `parameter_size = 100` while also increasing the iterations with `iters = 40000`.

 ```
 > test_mcmc()